Review Graduation Deadlines.

 The Graduate School will confirm that all Syracuse University Graduate School and departmental rules have been followed (i.e. time limits, number of credits, GPA’s etc.) and all degree requirements have been met before the notice of your defense is sent out.
 The following documents must be on file and approved by the Graduate School for a student to be cleared for their defense:

-- Transcripts: Documentation for all post–secondary coursework.
-This includes courses being used for transfer credit.
-Degree–bearing transcripts are required for all prior degrees received.
+- Transcripts: Documentation for all degree applicable post–secondary coursework.
+This includes your undergraduate transcript and courses being used for transfer credit.
+Official degree–bearing transcripts are required for all prior degree applicable degrees received.
 Please check with your program coordinator to confirm your transcripts are recorded (in MySlice).

 - Coursework: All coursework must be registered for and grades posted before the defense takes place.
 Exception: Master’s students with final semester coursework currently in progress.